-With its sophisticated programming, performances in one of the world's greatest concert halls, the New York Youth Symphony's Orchestra sets itself apart as one of the finest in the nation.
+With its sophisticated programming, performances in one of the world's greatest concert halls, the NYYS Orchestra sets itself apart as one of the finest in the nation.

-The New York Youth Symphony's Composition Program, formerly known as "Making Score," is the first series of workshops in the country for young musicians to explore the world of composition and orchestration.
+The Composition Program is the first series of workshops in the country for young musicians to explore the world of composition and orchestration.

 The Robert L. Poster Apprentice Conducting Program gives aspiring conductors the opportunity to study the art through technique, score analysis, podium time, and observation under the guidance of the Orchestra's Music Director and Assistant Conductor.